Ganapathyram-Nandhagopal/gleam-pixel-gallery/README.md

 # Welcome to My Portfolio

-This project is built with:
+This Portfolio is built with:

 - Vite
 - TypeScript